Norgasco

 Excess Flow

 Excess Flow Valves are buried valves that will automatically shut off the flow of natural gas if a service line is damaged.
-Norgaasco service lines are NOT equipped with Excess Flow Valves (EFV's) due to the size and variability of the industrial loads.
+Norgasco service lines are NOT equipped with Excess Flow Valves (EFV's) due to the size and variability of the industrial loads.
 If a service line is broken, natural gas will flow until a Norgasco technician can close a manual valve to stop the flow of gas.
 Effective April 2017, Federal regulations require Norgasco to offer customers the option of having an Excess Flow Valve in their service line.
 Customers must pay for the Installation and Maintenance of the Excess Flow Valve if one is requested.
 Contact Norgasco for more information if you would like an Excess Flow Valve installed and we will provide you with a cost estimate.